Terms and Conditions of Carriage

 - Small pets are carried at the sole discretion of the bus driver.
 Dogs are charged at £1 per day, except assistance and guide dogs which are carried free.

 - No animal may be placed on a seat, and customers who do so will be asked to leave the bus.

 - You must comply with applicable legislation in relation to any pets travelling with you.
-The responsibility for keeping an animal under control rests entirely with the owner and any passenger must immediately comply with any request from an NCT Employee, our staff, agents or subcontractors to leave the vehicle if the animal they are responsible for is causing upset or distress to other passengers.
+The responsibility for keeping an animal under control rests entirely with the owner and any passenger must immediately comply with any request from an NCT employee, agents or subcontractors to leave the vehicle if the animal they are responsible for is causing upset or distress to other passengers.

 Luggage and Lost Property

 - The driver has the right to refuse, at their sole discretion, any item of property being brought on to the bus which they consider is unsuitable for carriage.
 Such items include: